ibm-cloud-docs/cloud-native/topic-api-rest-create.md

 #### Producing APIs
 {: #robust-producer}

-When providing an API to external clients, there are two things you must do when you accept requests and return responses:
+When you provide an API to external clients, there are two things you must do when you accept requests and return responses:

 * Accept unknown attributes as part of the request.
     > If a service calls your API with unnecessary attributes, throw those values away.
 Returning an error in this scenario can cause unnecessary failures, negatively impacting the user.